Answered by: Dr. James St.Clair, Director of Veterinary Medicine, TopDog Health and Rehabilitation.

 Whatever you do, be careful what you read online.

 Lastly…. if you choose conservative management be sure to be very very careful.
 The reason is if your dog is not restricted it can be at grave risk of compromising or injuring the opposite hind leg ACL.
 If this were to happen it could be devastating to both you and your dog.
-You need to also keep a realist time frame in mind.
-If your dog is not make significant improvements within a 4 week period of time then it is time to give your veterinarian a call and discuss other options to simple conservative management.
+You need to also keep a realistic time frame in mind.
+If your dog is not making significant improvements within a 4 week period of time then it is time to give your veterinarian a call and discuss other options to simple conservative management.